An Overview of the 2% Rule in Real Estate Investing

 Excalibur Homes

-An Overview of the 2% Rule in Real Estate Investing As an investor, there isn’t enough time in the day to analyze the metrics of every single deal you come across.
+An Overview of the 2% Rule in Real Estate Investing When choosing the right residential investment property, there isn’t enough time in the day to analyze the metrics of every single deal you come across.
 The 2% rule gives investors a quick and dirty way to determine whether a property is worth looking into.
 But what exactly is this rule, and is it really worth using in today’s market?
 To help, this article will give you an overview of the 2% rule in real estate investing, what it can tell you about a property, and much more.

 What Is the 2% Rule?